Winter running gear key to beating chill

-Plus, there’s very little excess length, and having been put through a couple of washes now, holds it shape too.
+Plus, there’s very little excess length, and having been put through a couple of washes now, holds its shape too.

-It’s perfect for running in the cold, particularly on shorter distances, so your 5k Saturday morning Parkrun for instance.
+It’s perfect winter running gear, particularly on cold days over shorter distances, so your 5k Saturday morning parkrun for instance.

 The next time I wore it was when the mercury dipped to a ‘feels like’ -6 mid-morning run.
 This proved much better and really demonstrated just how well the thermal element performs in harsher conditions.

 I’ve often found the correct clothing all-important for winter running.
-At this time of year there’s more excuses not to keep up the routine, but the right attire can certainly help you push through.
+At this time of year there is more excuse not to keep up the routine, but the right attire can certainly help you push through.

 I have something similar that I used near the top of mountains for extra warmth and for cycling to work (although I often have to take it off halfway to work where there is a massive hill!)
 I love how light the material is vs how warm it can be. 🙂